577816569/Gan-style-transfer-with-only-one-image-/README.md

 Noted that train 3 epochs could get a good result.
 ## Result

-Here are some result, and as you can see the result is not very good, because I haven't done any
+Here are some result, and as you can see the result is not very good, because I haven't done any modification to some parameters in the code, also I am a begin

 # Synchronization